Dasharo/dasharo-pq/README.md

 ## Background

+The `dasharo-pq` repository was created as a proof of concept to address issues mentioned in [#310](https://github.com/Dasharo/dasharo-issues/issues/310) regarding the current strategies for managing the downstream distribution of coreboot firmware.

+It is important to acknowledge that our understanding of patch management systems, such as `guilt`, is still limited.
+Therefore, the following benefits are more of a hypothesis to be tested and a starting point for discussion, but are based on logical consequences of using patch-based systems.
+These arguments may need improvement in the future.

 ### Motivation

-The `dasharo-pq` repository was started as a proof of concept to resolve issues mentioned in [#310](https://github.com/Dasharo/dasharo-issues/issues/310) related to the current strategies in managing the downstream distribution of coreboot firmware.
-The main points of concern include:

 1. **Branching Model Complexity**: The current approach of maintaining separate per-platform branches is becoming increasingly burdensome as the number of